sesaquecruz/k8s-tasks-infra/README.md

 # Tasks Infra

-This repository contains the configuration files for set up a Kubernetes cluster and deploying the components of Tasks App.
+This repository contains the configuration files for setting up a Kubernetes cluster and deploying the components of the Tasks App.
 It utilizes an Nginx Ingress Controller as the single external entry point.

 ## Diagram